The Best Full Tower Case – For Enthusiasts

 The I/O ports consist of 1 x USB 3.1 Type-C, 4 x USB 3.0, Power Button, and 3.5mm Jacks for Microphone, Speaker, RGB Control Buttons, and Fan Speed Control Buttons.
 A unique feature of this casing is the layout design of the motherboard which is getting trendy.
 The motherboard can be used in inverse layout or 90-degree rotated layout giving the user a lot of customization.

 The Cosmos C700M comes pre-installed with 3 x 140mm fans on the front and 1 x 140mm fan on the back and weighs around 50-lbs with the stock configuration.
 The casing supports up to ten internal bays (5 x 2.5″, 4 x 3.5″, and 1 x 5.25″) with one reserved for optical drives which can be needy in times.
-On a related note, you might also be interested in our picks for the best open-air PC cases you can buy in 2022.
+On a related note, you might also be interested in our picks for the best open-air PC cases you can buy.

 The casing also includes a unique design for slanted horizontal placement of graphics cards by means of a PCI-E riser and frame.
 The case comes with a 2-year warranty by Cooler Master in case any RGB or other electronic component becomes faulty.
 This casing has decent aesthetics while providing a lot of space for cooling solutions.
 It might not be the perfect case but at this price, you will not get a better product.
 Still, our verdict places it as the best RGB full tower case on our list.